rpage4/quick-portfolio/index.md

 ---

-### Here, you can learn about my professional experience working in the realm of data analytics.

----

 ### EY - National Tax, Indirect Technology
 •	Identify ways to automate manual tasks using existing financial and tax systems, as well as emerging technologies.